sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>ssh-contact</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Establish SSH connections to your IM contacts using Telepathy
+Short desc    : Establish SSH connections to your IM contacts using Telepathy
 URL          : http://telepathy.freedesktop.org/wiki/SSH-Contact
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : ssh-contact is a client/service tool that makes it easy to connect to
+Descript     : ssh-contact is a client/service tool that makes it easy to connect to
              : your telepathy IM contacts via SSH.
 No need to care about dynamic
              : IP, NAT, port forwarding, or firewalls anymore; if you can chat with
              : a friend, you can also SSH to their machine.